FoseFx/twitch-chatbot-boilerplate-core/README.md

 ## How does it work?

-> Read the [main repo's setup guide][boilerplate] first, register an app and create a new account.
+> Read the [main repo's setup guide][setup-full] first, register an app and create a new account.

 1. Install this package: `npm i twitch-chatbot-boilerplate`